vogelito/glacierprotocol/_docs/deposit/deposit-execution.md

 computer for this section.

 You will need access to an electronic *and* paper copy of your
-<span class="warning">Cold Storage Information Page</span>.
+<span class="warning">Cold Storage Information Packet</span>.

-1. Consider whether you want to route your funds through one or more intermediary non-cold-storage addresses for privacy purposes.
-(Review the Privacy Considerations subsection for details.)

-   If you do, make those intermediate transfers using whatever means you normally use to transfer bitcoins.
-2. If you are depositing a large amount, consider making a small deposit as a test followed by a second deposit for the remainder.
+1. If you are depositing a large amount, consider making a small deposit as a test followed by a second deposit for the remainder.
-3. Verify cold storage address.
+2. Verify cold storage address.
     1. Get one of the paper
-    <span class="warning">Cold Storage Information Pages</span> containing
+    <span class="warning">Cold Storage Information Packets</span> containing
     your cold storage address.
     2. Open your electronic copy of the
-    <span class="warning">Cold Storage Information Page</span>
+    <span class="warning">Cold Storage Information Packet</span>.
-    (see Section II for details).
     If you've lost access to it, you'll need to recreate a new electronic copy by transcribing one of the hardcopies (attached to each public key) by hand.